SMETS1 vs SMETS2 smart meters

 Does it affect Octopus tariff options?

 Yes, because Octopus smart tariffs depend on reliable smart-meter readings.
-If you want Agile, Go, Intelligent Go, Cosy or a similar time-of-use tariff, the important requirement is a working smart meter that can send the right reading data.
+If you want Agile, Go, Intelligent Go, Cosy or a similar time-of-use tariff, the important requirement is a compatible smart meter that can send the right reading data.

-An enrolled SMETS1 meter may be enough if it is sending readings reliably.
-An unenrolled or non-communicating SMETS1 meter may block smart-tariff setup until it is enrolled, fixed or replaced.
 The standard Flexible tariff can still work with manual readings, but that misses the point if you are switching mainly for a smart tariff.

 Should you request a replacement?